grantcolley/react-notes/README.md

 [ESLint](https://eslint.org/) is a tool that analyzes your code for potential errors, bugs, stylistic issues, and code quality problems

 ### TypeScript
+[TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that adds Type safety resulting in fewer runtime bugs.

+How it works is you write TypeScript code in `.ts` files and TypeScript compiles them to regular JavaScript `.js` files.

+React normally uses JavaScript (JSX), but with TypeScript (TSX), you get all the typing benefits without giving up JSX.

+File Extensions
+- `.jsx` → becomes `.tsx` (for components using JSX + TypeScript)
+- `.js` → becomes `.ts` (for plain logic or utility files)